agentlang-ai/agentlang-docs/docs/concepts/resolvers.md

 # Resolvers

 Most Fractl applications interact with external systems.
-Resolvers provide a uniform abstraction for such interactions.
+Resolvers provide a uniform abstraction for managing such interactions.
 Each resolver is just another Fractl model that is imported into the application like a library.
 A resolver exposes entities associated with the external system.
 Fractl applications interact with the external system by performing (CRUD) operations on these entities - such operations are converted into API calls to the external system by the resolver implementation.

 **Note** To understand and implement resolvers, you'll need a basic working knowledge of the [Clojure](https://clojure.org) programming language.

-To understand resolvers better, let's look at a simple example.
+Let's look at the implementation of a simple resolver.
 We have an entity, which we would like to be stored in an external service.
 We would like to bypass Fractl's local storage-layer completely - create, update, delete and queries on the entity is completely off-loaded to the external service.
 In the sample code that follows, the external service is represented by a Clojure
 `atom` and the external-service's API is represented by `assoc`/`dissoc` operations on the atom.